bietiekay/Overpass-Proxy/README.md

 tile counts below the 1 024-tile ceiling even for the app’s widest live-map fetches (~70 km across) and cache-preload passes (~100 km combined width/height) while still yielding reusable tiles for the 2 km spatial grid used during normal browsing.

+### Tile caching lifecycle

+`POST /api/interpreter` requests that contain JSON amenity queries with a bounding box are split into geohash tiles at `TILE_PRECISION` (default 5, capped by `MAX_TILES_PER_REQUEST`, default 1 024).
+Each tile is keyed as `tile:<amenity>:<geohash>` and stores its bounding box so upstream responses can be trimmed precisely when written back.
+The workflow is:

+- **Cache read:** all requested tile keys are fetched in a single Redis `mget`.
+Entries with `expiresAt` in the past are marked stale; missing entries are tracked separately.
+Cached tiles (fresh or stale) are added to the response immediately, and the cache disposition header (`X-Cache`) reports `HIT`, `STALE`, or `MISS` accordingly.
+- **Stale-while-revalidate:** tiles become stale when `expiresAt` crosses `CACHE_TTL_SECONDS` (default 86 400 seconds).
+Stale tiles are still served but refreshed in the background.
+A per-tile lock (`tile:<amenity>:<hash>:lock`) held for `SWR_SECONDS` (default one tenth of `CACHE_TTL_SECONDS`, with a 30-second floor) prevents duplicate refreshes.
+If the refresh fails, the prior stale payload remains available.
+- **Handling misses:** missing tiles trigger synchronous upstream fetches.
+An inflight lock (`:inflight`) keeps concurrent callers from stampeding the same fetch.
+Late callers reuse the fresh write once it lands or fall back to waiting until the inflight window expires.
+- **Upstream grouping:** tiles slated for refresh are clustered at `UPSTREAM_TILE_PRECISION` (default two geohash levels coarser than `TILE_PRECISION`) so one upstream bbox request can repopulate many fine-grained tiles.
+Each grouped request uses the canonical amenity query and obeys `UPSTREAM_REQUEST_TIMEOUT_SECONDS` (default 30 seconds, bounded by `UPSTREAM_FAILURE_COOLDOWN_SECONDS`).
+- **Persistence:** successful upstream responses are clipped to each fine tile’s exact bbox and written with `fetchedAt` and `expiresAt` using Redis pipelines.
+Presence counters that drive `GET /api/statistics/cacheCoverage` are updated alongside the tile payloads.
+- **Staleness and refresh frequency:** tiles remain in Redis indefinitely until overwritten.
+They simply become stale when `expiresAt` passes, and the next request through the interpreter endpoint triggers the stale-while-revalidate flow.
+Setting a shorter `CACHE_TTL_SECONDS` or longer `SWR_SECONDS` alters how frequently refreshes occur and how long stale data can be served while a refresh is in progress.

 ### Running behind a reverse proxy

 Set `TRUST_PROXY=true` so Fastify respects the original client IP from `X-Forwarded-For`/`X-Real-IP` headers.
 Example Nginx location block: